darwin-dcsa/darwin-dcsa.github.io/content/meet-the-dcsa.md

     <td style="vertical-align: middle">
         <strong>Treasurer</strong><br/>
         dcsa_treasurer@darwin.cam.ac.uk<br/>
-       Masha NOVOSELOVA (she/her)<br/>
+       Kerem CITAK (he/him)<br/>
         <p align="justify">
-Hello everyone, I’m Masha, a PhD student at the Wolfson Brain Imaging Centre.
-I work on novel MRI techniques to bridge the gap between physics and medicine!
-Outside of the lab, I like to stay active with the college’s climbing club and unwind at Drink & Draw :) <br><br>
+Hey all!
+I’m Kerem, a second-year PhD student in materials science, working on the synthesis and characterisation of artificial skin.
+Outside of work, you might find me working at the Darbar, punting around with friends chasing the swans or training for the Cambridge marathon. <br><br>

 The Treasurer is responsible for managing the finances of the DCSA, including drafting the annual budget, publishing periodic expense reports, and assessing the financial feasibility of projects.
 They are responsible for ensuring timely reimbursements and payments of invoices and for maintaining accurate financial records.
 The Treasurer also sits on the College Finance Committee.
         </p>